Mesa Verde National Park: Pueblo I: 750 to 900

 Large Pueblo I settlements laid claim to the resources found within 15 to 30 mi2.
 They were typically organized in groups of at least three and spaced about 1 mile apart.
 By 860, there were approximately 8,000 people living in Mesa Verde.
 Within the plazas of larger villages, the Pueblo I people dug massive pit structures of 800 ft2 that became central gathering places.
 These structures represent early architectural expressions of what would eventually develop into the Pueblo II Era great houses of Chaco Canyon.
 Despite robust growth during the early and mid-9th century, unpredictable rainfall and periodic drought led to a dramatic reversal of settlement trends in the area.
 Many late Pueblo I villages were abandoned after less than forty years of occupation, and by 880 Mesa Verde's population was in steady decline.
 The beginning of the 10th century saw widespread depopulation of the region, as people emigrated south of the San Juan River to Chaco Canyon in search of reliable rains for farming.
-As Pueblonians migrated south, to where many of their ancestors had emigrated two hundred years before, the influence of Chaco Canyon grew, and by 950 Chaco had supplanted Mesa Verde as the region's cultural center.
+As Pueblo people migrated south, to where many of their ancestors had emigrated two hundred years before, the influence of Chaco Canyon grew, and by 950 Chaco had supplanted Mesa Verde as the region's cultural center.